cryptoshepherd/bitcoin-node/README.md

 ```

-For the Index Sync I had a few issue, I had to change a few things.
+> Note: For the Index Sync I had a few issue, I had to change a few things.

 ```